 By: Ofir Beigel | Last updated: 1/24/23

-Facebook’s Libra is set to launch sometime in 2020.
+Facebook’s Diem (formerly known as Libra) is set to launch in early 2022.
 This post covers how the coin works, who controls it and what you should be aware of before buying it.

-Libra is a centralized, global, stable cryptocurrency project set to launch in 2020, headed by Facebook and a consortium of major companies around the world.
-Libra’s value is maintained by a reserve of liquid stable asset that back each coin created.
-Libra is set to become completely decentralized 5 years after it launches.
+Diem, formerly known as Libra, is a centralized, global, stable cryptocurrency project set to launch in 2022, headed by Facebook and a consortium of major companies around the world.
+Diem’s value is maintained by a reserve of liquid stable assets that back each coin created.
+Diem is set to become completely decentralized 5 years after it launches.

-That’s Libra in a nutshell.
+That’s Diem in a nutshell.
 For a more detailed explanation keep on reading.
 Here’s what I’ll cover:

-Libra is a cryptocurrency project, pioneered by Facebook, that is presumed to launch sometime in late 2020.
+Diem (formerly Libra) is a cryptocurrency project pioneered by Facebook, that is presumed to launch sometime in early 2022.
 Its purpose is to connect the billions of people living together on this planet through one digital currency.

 As the world moves into a cashless, digital only economy, many unbanked or underbanked people may be left out.
 The Libra cryptocurrency aims to help people that don’t have any access to the banking system to participate in the digital economy.